filecoin-project/FIPs/FIPS/fip-actor-upgrades.md

 ## Product Considerations

-This FIP makes it possible to upgrade deployed actors, for example in cases where a bug or security concern was identified in the deployed code, allowing a simple safe way to addres such issues which significantly improves the user experience from how it is today.
+This FIP makes it possible to upgrade deployed actors, for example in cases where a bug or security concern was identified in the deployed code, allowing a simple safe way to address such issues which significantly improves the user experience from how it is today.

 ## Implementation